FindMySchool LogoFindMySchool

 Community identity is reinforced through the house system and internal competitions.
 Houses include Aquila, Cygnus, Lacerta, Pegasus, and Scorpiuz, with inter-house activities and an ongoing “merit race” used to build belonging and positive habits.

 EBacc performance is more mixed.
-The school’s average EBacc APS score is 4.52, compared with an England average of 4.08, while 21.8% of pupils achieve grades 5+ in the EBacc measure provided.
+The current average EBacc APS score is 4.1, while 23.2% of pupils achieve grades 5+ and 32.6% achieve grades 4+ in the EBacc measure, with 49.4% entered.

 These figures suggest a school that is particularly effective at adding value over time, with outcomes shaped by strong routines and teaching consistency, even if EBacc grade outcomes do not define the school’s profile in the same way they do for more strongly EBacc-driven settings.